scm-repo-mirror/ironfox-oss_IronFox/docs/FAQ.md

 If this *still* doesn't give you the desired outcome, please [file an issue](https://gitlab.com/ironfox-oss/IronFox/-/issues) and let us know!

-## Why can't I stream certain content from streaming services (Ex.
+## Why can't I stream certain *(DRM-protected)* content from streaming services (Ex.
 Amazon Prime Video, Apple TV+, Disney+, HBO Max, Hulu, Netflix, Peacock, Plex, Sling, Spotify, etc?)

 IronFox does not support [Encrypted Media Extensions *(EME)*](https://wikipedia.org/wiki/Encrypted_Media_Extensions), due to privacy, security, freedom, and ideological concerns.
 For more details, see [this article](https://www.eff.org/deeplinks/2017/10/drms-dead-canary-how-we-just-lost-web-what-we-learned-it-and-what-we-need-do-next) from the EFF, as well as [this post](https://celenity.dev/posts/thoughts/drm/).